 How I Tested

-To find out, I called in samples of six direct-to-consumer cookware brands — Brandless, Brigade Kitchen, Made in Cookware, Material Kitchen, Misen, and Potluck Kitchenware — and tested each of them over a two-week period.
+To find out, I called in samples of six direct-to-consumer cookware brands — Brandless, Brigade Kitchen, Made in Cookware, Material Kitchen, Misen, and Goldilocks — and tested each of them over a two-week period.
 Though I was intrigued by direct-to-consumer cast-iron brand Field Company, which makes skillets, and the sold-out enameled Dutch oven from Milo, I chose to exclude those brands from my review process because they only sell individual items, not cookware sets or kits.
 Also, cast-iron and stainless steel are two different beasts, and I didn’t want to get bogged down in material differences.

 Over the course of my testing period, I gave my regular rotation of pots, pans, knives, and utensils a break and used only the gear from these six brands to prepare and cook all of my meals.
 I went through most of the 22 utensils and 13 knives sent to me, but I didn’t use every single pot and pan (of which there were 13).
 However, I used at least two pieces from each brand — including all of the frying pans that I had on hand — and I cooked different dishes with different styles of preparation in each.